Mosaic Roofing logo

 Atlanta · Buckhead · Marietta · Sandy Springs · Alpharetta · Roswell · Decatur · Brookhaven · Smyrna · Dunwoody · Johns Creek · Kennesaw · Chamblee · Norcross · Mableton · Peachtree City · Woodstock · Lawrenceville

 The June 26–27, 2025 hailstorm caused real damage to thousands of Atlanta roofs.
 Most of that damage is invisible from the ground.
 Most homeowners and business owners have not had a professional inspection.
-And most insurance policies give you only 12 months to file — a deadline that is now just weeks away.
+The standard 12-month filing deadline has passed — but if your policy allows 24 months, you still have until June 2027 to file.

 A free inspection takes 30 minutes.
 It costs you nothing.
 And it could be worth tens of thousands of dollars.